vdsass/udacity-petCatalog/README.md

     a. 'row' width is too wide.

 4. Family of Pet <Family Name> (i.e., Cats, Dogs, ...)
     a.
-Occassionally, 'None' is displayed after banner
+Edit, Remove, Add buttons need to be justified consistently
+        i. and change color appropriately
     b.
-Edit, Remove, Add buttons need to be justified right
-        i. and change color appropriately

-    c.
 Add labeling that displays each pet's information
-    d.
-Pet Families look OK.
-Need larger font and separation between rows
-        i. length of 'row' is what I want

 5. New Family - Add Pet to the Family of <>
     a.
-Add button needs space after description text block.
-    b.
 Field Labels are not in-line with field

 6. Add A Pet
     x.
 Supply all fields

-6. Delete Pet
-    x. deletes record on Cancel
-    x. does not delete record on Remove